MegaPast2Future/mallorn/README.md

 Warning!
 This package is still in developement.
 Use it with caution.

+#### Citation

+The indices used in `mallorn` are described in the supplemental material for [Davis M, Faurby S, Svenning JC (2018) Mammal diversity will take millions of years to recover from the current biodiversity crisis.
+PNAS.](http://www.pnas.org/content/early/2018/10/09/1804906115)

+#### Installation

 To install it from its
 [GitHub repository](https://github.com/MegaPast2Future/mallorn).
 You first need to install the [devtools](https://github.com/hadley/devtools) package.